Dhrupad31/Dhrupad31/README.md

 - 👋 Hi, I’m Dhrupad Thorat.
-A third-year ICT Undergraduate student with interests in software development, Data Science and Cyber Security.
+A Software Developer and a fourth-year ICT Undergraduate student with interests in full-stack development, Cloud Computing and AI.
 I love building new things - starting from a blank whiteboard or early-stage prototype and transforming it into something people truly value.
-I have experience working with Ruby on Rails, C#, C++ and R language framework.

 - 📫 How to reach me ...
 Linkedin: